 MONDAYS 7:00 – 8:30PM

 $12 per class ($6 for students/seniors 62+).
 Free for supporters.
 We are a non-profit organization and teachers are volunteers.

-Each evening begins with a guided breathing meditation, which supports the basics of meditation and gives time to settle the mind.
-While breathing meditation practice is simple, the effects, if done sincerely and regularly, are quite profound.
+Each evening begins with a guided breathing meditation to help settle the mind.
+While breathing meditation is quite simple and easy to learn, if done sincerely and regularly it can bring us great benefits.

 Kadampa Meditation Center Washington